 While furlough schemes (putting workers on temporary leave and the government paying a percentage of their salaries) across Europe are helping some shield from the economic impact of COVID-19, others are less fortunate.

-Here is our updated list of companies in Europe making job cuts either due to — or in part because of — COVID-19.
+Here is our updated list of companies in some European countries making job cuts either due to — or in part because of — COVID-19.

 British Petroleum (10,000 jobs)